MaxPleaner/ghostwriter/README.md

 - `#invoke_step!(string_command)` will find matching steps for the string, run them, and print the output

 The `test.rb`. can be run with `ruby`.
 There is no special shell command that needs to be run.

+### Why is it called Hackney

+I like esoteric software names.
+TDD is kind of like ghostwriting a script.
+The gem name `ghostwriter` was already taken (it's a pretty cool html parsing gem).
+As early as 1728, the term "hack writer" was used to describe this behavior and the word "hack" as an insult.
+The origins of the insult "hack" are the [Hackney breed of horse](https://en.wikipedia.org/wiki/Hackney_horse), which were well-suited to transporting carriages.
+Maybe the pun should stop here, but one could say that carriage-transportation saved time in the olden days just like test automation does today.